joostkremers/ebib/docs/index.md

   (allowing copy & paste of BibTeX entries, e.g. from the Internet).
 - A URL stored in a BibTeX field can be extracted and sent to a browser.
 - Files stored in a BibTeX field can be opened with user-configurable viewers.
+- Support for maintaining an Org-based reading list that can be integrated with the user's Org agenda.
+- Support for keeping annotations in a separate notes file or notes directory.
+- A list of possible keywords can be stored in a file to aid in maintaining uniformity in keywords within and across `.bib` files.
 - A time stamp can be added to each new entry, allowing you to keep track of new additions in the database.
 - (Parts of) databases can be printed, either as a list of references typeset by BibTeX / BibLaTeX, or directly as database entries.
-- Keywords can be stored in a file to aid in maintaining uniformity in keywords within and across `.bib` files.
 - No lock-in.
 Use any other tool Emacs provides on your `.bib` files and simply reload the file in Ebib afterwards.

 ## Screenshots